AmpereComputing/openstack-kolla-ampere-aio-scripts/docs/README.md

 export OS_AUTH_PLUGIN=password
 ```

-When the`post-deploy` command finishes the necessary credentials for authenticating to openstack services can be loaded into current environment by running the following command:
+When the`post-deploy` command finishes the necessary credentials for authenticating to openstack services can be loaded into current shell environment by running the following command:

 ```
 source /etc/kolla/admin-openrc.sh